AgalmicVentures/Environment/scripts/README.md

 #### `CsvToJson.py`
 Converts CSV documents to JSON with a variety of transformation options.

+#### `ExamineBinary.py`
+Examines a binary file of unknown format to determine as much as possible about it e.g. by finding the most common substrings.

 #### `GenerateConfigs.py`
 Generates the a set of JSON configurations given a base configuration and a second JSON object with lists of values for parameters